-400-3 THE EXCEPTIONAL CHILD.
+- 400-3 THE EXCEPTIONAL CHILD.
 Psychology, identification, and methods of teaching individuals with exceptionalities, including individuals with learning disabilities.
-Prerequisite: admission to teacher education program or instructor approval.

-440-3 INFANTS AND TODDLERS WITH SPECIAL NEEDS AND THEIR FAMILIES.
-Characteristics and interactions of infants and toddlers with special needs and their families; emphasizes collaboration with families and current research, theory, and federal/state policies.

-441-3 ASSESSMENT OF PRESCHOOL EXCEPTIONAL CHILDREN.
+Prerequisite: admission to teacher education program or instructor approval. - 440-3 INFANTS AND TODDLERS WITH SPECIAL NEEDS AND THEIR FAMILIES.
+Characteristics and interactions of infants and toddlers with special needs and their families; emphasizes collaboration with families and current research, theory, and federal/state policies. - 441-3 ASSESSMENT OF PRESCHOOL CHILDREN WITH SPECIAL NEEDS.
 Instruments for assessment of academic, cognitive, and perceptual-motor development.
 Diagnosis and remediation.
-Prerequisite: SPE 440.

-442-3 METHODS AND PROCEDURES FOR TEACHING EARLY CHILDHOOD STUDENTS WITH DISABILITIES.
+Prerequisite: SPE 440. - 442-3 METHODS AND PROCEDURES FOR TEACHING EARLY CHILDHOOD STUDENTS WITH DISABILITIES.
 Knowledge and skills needed to provide educational services and supports to early childhood students with disabilities and their families.
-(Requires 10 hours field experience) Prerequisite: SPE 440.

-498-3 WORKSHOP: SELECTED TOPICS IN SPECIAL EDUCATION.
+(Requires 10 hours field experience) Prerequisite: SPE 440. - 498-3 WORKSHOP: SELECTED TOPICS IN SPECIAL EDUCATION.
 Topical workshop on concepts, strategies, and concerns in special education.
 May be repeated once to a maximum of 6 hours provided no topic is repeated.

-500-3 RESEARCH IN SPECIAL EDUCATION: PREPARATION FOR FIELD BASED RESEARCH.Strengths, weaknesses, and relevance of research to field.
+- 500-3 RESEARCH IN SPECIAL EDUCATION: PREPARATION FOR FIELD BASED RESEARCH. - Strengths, weaknesses, and relevance of research to field.
 Emphasis on interpretation of specialized research.
 Includes development and presentation of proposal for field based master's research project.
 Must be taken as first course in program sequence.
-Prerequisite: admission to graduate program in special education.

-501-3 READINGS OR SPECIAL RESEARCH PROBLEM.
+Prerequisite: admission to graduate program in special education. - 501-3 READINGS OR SPECIAL RESEARCH PROBLEM.
 Readings or research in special education.
 Topics and conditions approved via contract.
 May be repeated once to a maximum of 6 hours.
-Prerequisite: consent of adviser.

-502-3 CHARACTERISTICS OF INDIVIDUALS WITH DISABILITIES.
+Prerequisite: consent of adviser. - 502-3 CHARACTERISTICS OF INDIVIDUALS WITH DISABILITIES.
 Provides teachers with an understanding of the characteristics of students with disabilities including ethical considerations, interventions, and educational modifications.
-Prerequisite: consent of instructor.

-504-3 PARENTS, TEACHERS, AND DISABLED CHILDREN.
+Prerequisite: consent of instructor. - 504-3 PARENTS, TEACHERS, AND DISABLED CHILDREN.
 Prescriptive parent programming.
 Analysis of models of parent education and training.
-Prerequisite: SPE 500 or consent of instructor.

-506-3 COLLABORATION, CONSULATION, AND CONDUCT IN SPECIAL EDUCATION.
+Prerequisite: SPE 500 or consent of instructor. - 506-3 COLLABORATION, CONSULATION, AND CONDUCT IN SPECIAL EDUCATION.
 Strategies for assisting parents with issues relating to disabilities and for collaborative teaming between school and home.
-Prerequisite: SPE 500 or consent of instructor.

-507-3 SOCIAL SKILLS AND AFFECTIVE DEVELOPMENT IN SPECIAL EDUCATION.
+Prerequisite: SPE 500 or consent of instructor. - 507-3 SOCIAL SKILLS AND AFFECTIVE DEVELOPMENT IN SPECIAL EDUCATION.
 Models for teaching social skills and affective education.
-Prerequisite: SPE 500 or consent of instructor.

-511-3 INDIVIDUALIZED EDUCATIONAL ASSESSMENT.
+Prerequisite: SPE 500 or consent of instructor. - 511-3 INDIVIDUALIZED EDUCATIONAL ASSESSMENT.
 Advanced knowledge and informal assessment strategies as applied to the identification, evaluation, and ongoing development of the individual with a disability.
-Prerequisite: SPE 500 or consent of instructor.

-514-3 LEGAL ASPECTS OF SPECIAL EDUCATION.
+Prerequisite: SPE 500 or consent of instructor. - 514-3 LEGAL ASPECTS OF SPECIAL EDUCATION.
 State and federal regulations, statutes, and court cases affecting implementation of special education services.
-Prerequisite: SPE 500 or consent of instructor.
+Prerequisite: SPE 500 or consent of instructor. - 515-3 ADMINISTRATION AND SUPERVISION OF SPECIAL EDUCATION SERVICES.
+Models and practices for supervision and administration of special education programs and districts.
+Prerequisite: SPE 514 or consent of instructor. - 516-3 INSTRUCTIONAL AND ASSISTIVE TECHNOLOGY.
+Focus on enhancing the technology skills of teachers who teach students with learning/behavior problems. - 517-3 SPECIAL EDUCATION FINANCE.
+An overview of fiscal issues in special education administration addressing certification/licensure requirements for the Illinois Director of Special Education endorsement.